jpfulton/blog/content/blog/2023-07-18-azure-personal-network/index.md

 It assumes:

 - You have already signed up for Azure and have an active subscription
-- You have either a macOS or linux workstation from which you are working
+- You have either a macOS or Linux workstation from which you are working
 - You have installed the Azure CLI to your workstation
 - You have a basic working knowledge of the `bash` shell